What I learned from the book Designing Data-Intensive Applications

 People often say you must abandon transactions to achieve performance or scalability, but Kleppmann argues that’s not true.
 While multi-object transactions can be challenging in distributed settings, transactions themselves remain critical for many correctness guarantees.

-🧮 Consistency: The database is maintained in a “valid state,” although it's typically the application that defines what "valid" means.
+Consistency.
+The database is maintained in a “valid state,” although it's typically the application that defines what "valid" means.

-Common race conditions Kleppmann highlights include:
+Common race conditions Kleppmann points out include the

-🔁 Lost Updates: When concurrent transactions overwrite each other's updates.
+Lost Updates.
+When concurrent transactions overwrite each other's updates.
 Solutions range from atomic increment operations to explicit locks (

-), or optimistic concurrency controls, such as compare-and-set.🫥 Write Skew and Phantom Reads: Subtle issues where concurrent updates cause incorrect business logic outcomes.
-Serializable isolation is generally needed here.
+SELECT ...
+FOR UPDATE), or optimistic concurrency controls, such as compare-and-set.Write Skew and Phantom Reads.
+Subtle problems arising from concurrent updates with erroneous business logic result.
+Serializable isolation levels are required here.

 The image below shows consistency models and isolation levels.